Miner-Bot/Miner-Bot.github.io_OG/README.md

 ### Well... what if the bot seems to be broken?
 If you have a Discord account, you can DM me at IcicleSavage#0381.
-Otherwise, make an issue and title it "Miner Error, on [the command that you tried to run]".
+Otherwise, make an issue and title it "Miner Error, on [the command that he errored on]".